wangziqi2013/wangziqi2013.github.io/_posts/2018-06-28-Rethinking-Serializable-MVCC.markdown

 it must abort and retry.
 In the following text, we assume that transactions already have their write sets either declared by programmers or automatically generated via program analysis / speculative execution.

+BOHM works as follows.
+When the transaction is submitted to the concurrency control manager, a single thread adds the transaction into a global queue.
+The global queue serializes all transactions in the order that they are enqueued.
+Since only one thread maintains the queue, no contention would occur during this phase, and transactions always have a well-defined order with regard to all other transactions.
+The timestamps of transactions are implicitly assigned as their positions in the queue.
+BOHM's timestamp assignment process differs from the base line algorithm described earlier as it only assigns one timestamp instead of two, one for begin and another for commit.
+By assigning only one timestamp to each transaction, transactions logically happen at a single point of time, and thus no validation againt concurrenct transactions between the bt and ct is needed.